trainer400/schedsim/docs/README.md

 ### New task button

 This button allows you to create a new task using the new task function of the Scheduler class, which requires several parameters defined in the Task class.
 There are two types of tasks:

-- **Sporadic**: Requires the parameters (real time, task type, task id, activation, deadline, wcet);
+- **Sporadic**: Requires the parameters (real_time, task_type, task_id, activation, deadline, wcet);
-- **Periodic**: Requires the parameters (real time, task type, task id, period, deadline, wcet);
+- **Periodic**: Requires the parameters (real_time, task_type, task_id, period, deadline, wcet).

-There are several controls:
+There are several checks:

-- **Task ID Check**: Verify that task id is a positive integer.
+- **Task ID Check**: Verify that task_id is a positive integer.
 This ensures that only valid tasks are processed;
 - **WCET Check**: Confirm that wcet (Worst-Case Execution Time) is a positive integer.
 This check ensures that the execution time provided is valid and non-zero;
 - **Period and Activation Check**: For periodic tasks, ensure period is a positive integer.
 For sporadic tasks, ensure activation is non-negative.
 This prevents invalid or nonsensical timing values from being used;
 - **Deadline Check**: Ensure deadline is a positive integer.
 This ensures that deadlines are set correctly and are valid;
 - **WCET vs Period Check**: For periodic tasks, ensure wcet is less than or equal to period.
-This ensures that the execution time fits within the period allocated for the task;
+This ensures that the execution time fits within the allocated period for the task;
 - **Deadline vs WCET Check**: Ensure deadline is greater than wcet.
 This guarantees that the task has enough time to complete before its deadline;

 TODO: add graph